 The GPS sets the Government's priorities for land transport investment over the next 10-year period and is reviewed every three years.

 This RLTP has been informed by both the GPS 2021 and the Draft GPS which was released in August 2023.
+It has also been assessed against the Draft GPS released in March 2024.

-The 30-Year Vision of Otago and Southland's Regional Land Transport Plans
+The 30-year Vision of Otago and Southland's Regional Land Transport Plans